ismailzabalawi/FomioMobile/docs/discourse-theme-fomio.md

 ### Step 2: Add JavaScript (Header section)

-This script detects the `fomio=1` URL parameter and sets a data attribute on the HTML element:
+This script detects the `fomio=1` URL parameter and sets a data attribute on the HTML element.
+If `return_to` is provided, it also adds a “Return to App” button.

 ```html
 <script type="text/discourse-plugin" version="0.8">